Temple of Jupiter, Damascus: Roman temple of Jupiter

-The Temple of Hadad-Ramman continued to serve a central role in the city, and when the Romans conquered Damascus in 64 BCE they assimilated Hadad with their own god of thunder, Jupiter.
-Thus, they engaged in a project to reconfigure and expand the temple under the direction of Damascus-born architect Apollodorus, who created and executed the new design.
+The temple continued to serve a central role in the city after the Romans conquered Damascus in 64 BCE.
+The Romans in turn assimilated Hadad and Zeus to their own god of thunder, Jupiter.
+They began to redevelop and expand the temple in Damascus in the first century AD.
+Scholar Maamoun Abdulkarim has attributed the design of the temple to Damascus-born architect Apollodorus, who lived from 60 to 130 AD.

 The symmetry and dimensions of the new Greco-Roman Temple of Jupiter impressed the local population.
-With the exception of the much increased scale of the building, most of its original Semitic design was preserved; the walled courtyard was largely left intact.
+It consisted of two concentric walled enclosures: an outer peribolos containing an inner temenos.
 In the center of the courtyard stood the cella, an image of the god which followers would honor.
-There was one tower at each of courtyard's four corners.
+The main entrance was on the east side, approached via a colonnaded street, the via sacra, connecting the temple to the traditional Greek agora.
+Some remains of the original colonnade can still be found along present-day al-Qaymariye street, while some remains of the monumental eastern gateway of the peribolos are also still preserved.
+This led in turn to another monumental gateway on the eastern side of the temenos, fronted by an entablature supported by columns and featuring a central arch.
+There was one tower at each of the four corners of the temenos.
 The towers were used for rituals in line with ancient Semitic religious traditions where sacrifices were made on high places.